proalvo/canoe-freestyle-timer/README.md

 See the video on YouTube https://youtu.be/Ev1N3gt9AcE

-Software is running on Arduino Uno, which is connected to LED display, loud speaker and switch.
+Software is running on Arduino Uno, which is connected to LED display, loud speaker (including tone genretator and amplifier) and switch.
 The switch is used to start the timer.
 Time is outputted to serial port of the Arduino Uno, which enables addtional functionality outside of the Timer.

 Software uses DMD2 library, which provides functionality write text and numbers to LED Screen.
 This library is available from https://github.freetronics/DMD2.
 I have made own fonts that are more suitable for the timer display.